AdobeDocs/campaign.en/help/v8/start/compatibility-matrix.md

 >[!NOTE]
 >
->Microsoft Windows 10 is recommended fot Japanese instances.
+>Microsoft Windows 10 is recommended for Japanese instances.

 ### Browser